deodandem/1134/content/_index.md

 There will be five essays, four will be given a letter grade.

-* Essay 0 — "Diagnostic" — 2 pages (September 7)
+* Essay 0 — "Diagnostic" — 1-2 pages (September 7)
-* Essay 1 — "Line" — 3 pages (September 21)
+* Essay 1 — "Line" — 3-4 pages (September 21)
-* Essay 2 — "Ritual vs. Fiction" - 4 pages (October 5)
+* Essay 2 — "Ritual vs. Fiction" - 3-4 pages (October 5)
-* Essay 3 — "Punctum" 4 pages (October 26)
+* Essay 3 — "Punctum" 3-4 pages (October 26)
-* Essay 4 — "Question" - 4 pages (November 16)
-* Essay 5 - "Final" 8-12 pages (December 15)
+* Essay 4 — "Final" 8-12 pages (December 15)

-Each assignment prompt will be released at least one week in advance of the due date.
+The final version of each assignment prompt will be available at least one week in advance of the due date.
 Listed page counts are useful guidelines, but you may write more if it feels important to do so.
 Essays should follow <a href="https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_general_format.html">MLA citation and style guidelines,</a> with Times New Roman font and 1.5 line spacing.
 Turn in all papers as PDFs on Canvas.
 Submit a copy of the poem in the front matter of your paper (see template on Canvas).
 Separately attach a voice recording of you reading the poem.
-Your recitation is not going to be evaluated, but it is a useful enough practice to warrant official submission and may be helpful for observing aspects of a poem that are not apparent through silent reading.
+Your recitation is not going to be evaluated, but may be helpful for observing aspects of a poem that are not apparent through silent reading.

 ## Course Materials

-All course materials will be available on Canvas.
+All readings will be made available on Canvas or linked to the schedule at least a week in advance.
+If you are looking for a resource not on the syllabus that is unavailable at the library, let me know, and I will try to help.

-Since many poems are digitized and access to printing is limited, you are encouraged to bring electronic devices to class for the sake of viewing PDFs or ebooks, and for doing in-class writing activities.
-It is perfectly acceptable to do everything with pen and paper, but only if you are able to transcribe or print readings.
+Since many poems are digitized and access to printing is limited, you must bring electronic devices to class for the sake of viewing PDFs or ebooks.

 You are encouraged to purchase one or two books in hard copy, especially from Abebooks, Powell's, or the local Buffalo Street Books.
-It's easier to flip to a random page of a book and keep it around as a physical invitation to re-read and reference it.
+While electronic books have their benefits, the physical book encourages casual encounters with random pages and invites rereading.

-Tablets are very useful for marking up texts and tend to be less distracting than using a PDF viewer on a computer to read from.
+Tablets are highly recommended for marking up texts and tend to be more conducive to focused reading.

 ## Grading